Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 <b>7.
 Creating a network.</b>

 This is definitely something a school will give you that (most) online classes won’t.
 One way I make up for this is to simply reach out to people over lunch or coffee.
 It’s been going great so far.
 It’s surprising the number of people who are happy to take some time out of their schedule and help out.
-Also, it’s important that I continue networking at local Data Science events and go to conferences.
+Also, it’s important that I continue networking at local Data Science events and going to conferences.

 <br />